In December 2012, the EU Council and European Parliament approved the so-called ‘Unitary Patent Package’ consisting of:

 In principle, the UPC will open its doors and the EUP will become available to European patent applicants three months after the UPC Agreement comes into force.
 However, at present it is not clear when this will happen.

-Out of the 28 current EU countries, 25 have signed the agreement confirming their participation in the Unified Patent Court.
-The same countries are participating in the European unitary patent scheme.
+Out of the 28 current EU countries, 25 agreed to participate in the Unified Patent Court and the European unitary patent scheme.
 They are listed below:

 Spain has not signed up to the unitary patent package: in principle, they could join at any time, but this is not currently considered likely.
 Poland subscribed to the original EU decision approving the unitary patent package, but did not actually sign the UPC agreement; they could in principle join at any time but have indicated that they will not do so until after the system is up and running.
 Croatia acceded to the EU on 1 July 2013 (after the agreement was signed) and has not yet signed up, but is expected to do so eventually.